ChuckJonas/apex-hopcroft-karp/readme.md

 - For Resource Allocation problems, always scale your "units" to the lowest acceptable resolution.
 For example, you may have `600` ounces of steak, but since each serving size is `5 ounce`, you'd only want to set up the graph with `120` "units".

-## License
+## 📃 License

+This work is dual-licensed under [LGPL 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) and [EPL 2.0](https://www.eclipse.org/legal/epl-2.0/).
+As a recipient, you may choose which license to receive the code under.

 This work was derived heavily from [JGraphT](https://jgrapht.org) (C) Copyright 2017-2020, by Joris Kinable and Contributors.

-It is released under the Eclipse Public License - v 2.0 license.